sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 In this guide I have only given configuration files that expose the p2p port, as that is a key help to the network.
 Feel free to use one of the configuration files utilizing the `public-node` arg listed below if you'd also like to advertise your restricted RPC port.

+# Installing via systemd and binaries

-# Update and install required packages
+## Update and install required packages

 First we need to install a few tools we will need later: